MELVILLE-KNOX CHRISTIAN SCHOOL GLASGOW CONSTITUTION

 6.21The Board shall receive with the agenda a financial statement.
 At the subsequent board meeting the Treasurer will speak to this report.

 6.22 The Board shall receive with the agenda a report from the SMC.
-At the subsequent board meeting the principle teacher will speak to this report.
+At the subsequent board meeting the Principal Teacher will speak to this report.

 6.23 The Board shall meet with the SMC at least twice a year to discuss the management of the school.